 - Q Which test screens for sexually transmitted dieases (STDs)?

-- Q How often should I be screened for sexually transmitted diseases (STDs)?
+- Q How should I talk to my kids about sexually transmitted diseases (STDs)?